Frequently Asked Questions about Alberta Land Trust Grant Program

 Where does funding from this program come from?

-Funding for the program is generated from the proceeds of public land sales.
+Funding for the program is from the Land Stewardship Fund and is generated from the proceeds of public land sales.

 Is there a system in place to ensure that the Land Trusts are utilizing the grant fund appropriately?